 apt-get install apt-transport-https ca-certificates curl software-properties-common

 Add the GPG key for the Docker repository on your system:

 wget https://download.docker.com/linux/debian/gpg sudo apt-key add gpg

-Next, add docker repository to your Debian Stretch machine with the command:
+Next, add the docker repository to your Debian Stretch machine with the command:

 echo "deb [arch=amd64] https://download.docker.com/linux/debian $(lsb_release -cs) stable" | sudo tee -a /etc/apt/sources.list.d/docker.list